NeverRanked · Teardown 01 · Hawaii consumer banking

 Side-by-side comparison with a dashboard-style AI-citation tool's free AEO Report on the same subject.
 The original plan for this teardown was a head-to-head against another tool's published output for the same Hawaii bank.
 That comparison artifact has not been pulled yet.
 When it is, this teardown will be updated with the side-by-side and the differentiator analysis it produces.

 In the meantime, the 7-engine measurement above stands on its own as a methodology demonstration.
-The headline finding (75-percentage-point Bing/Copilot gap) is independent of any vendor comparison — it's a structural finding about the AI-engine landscape itself, and a single-engine measurement methodology cannot detect it.
+The headline finding (75-percentage-point Bing/Copilot gap) is independent of any vendor comparison.
+It's a structural finding about the AI-engine landscape itself, and a single-engine measurement methodology cannot detect it.

 Why this is anonymized